SamuelScheit/LambertDB/README.md

 # LambertDB

-LambertDB is a SQL-compliant relational database written in TypeScript.
+LambertDB will be a SQL-compliant relational database written in TypeScript.